 Previously, Lori worked with infants and toddlers in the community, charter and public schools, and a local area NICU.

 Lori holds a B.A. in Psychology from Chestnut Hill College and an M.S. in Communication Sciences and Disorders from Howard University.

 Pregnancy, postpartum life, and the demands of going back to work with a breastfeeding baby led Lori to seek out the advice, help, assistance, and camaraderie of other mothers and professionals, including a massage therapist and physical therapist.
 These experiences are a key factor in Lori's desire to start Playwell.

-In her free time, Lori enjoys spending time with her husband and son, weekend trips to visit with friends, trying new vegan/vegetarian-friendly restaurants, visiting playgrounds and parks, reading, and attempting to be crafty.
+In her free time, Lori enjoys spending time with her husband and two children, weekend trips to visit with friends, trying new vegan/vegetarian-friendly restaurants, visiting playgrounds and parks, reading, and attempting to be crafty.

 Courtney Foley, DPT

 Courtney Foley is a physical therapist specializing in pelvic floor and orthopedic physical therapy.
 Courtney graduated from Virginia Tech in 2007 with a major in the science of human nutrition foods and exercise with a minor in biology.
 In 2010 Courtney graduated from the University of Maryland with a Doctorate in Physical Therapy.
 Over the past eight years Courtney has treated a broad range of patients from children to geriatrics and is passionate about educating and bringing awareness to how physical therapy can help improve quality of life.

 Pelvic floor diagnoses that are commonly treated are pelvic pain, incontinence, hip or back pain, constipation, difficulty with pregnancy and postpartum, prolapse, diastasic recti, and pelvic floor weakness.
 Orthopedic diagnoses can range from general pain, recent surgery, arthritis, strains, sprains to difficulty returning to sports.